FAMILY DOG

 Animal protection laws provide for reasonable care and safety but disregard an animal’s inherent urge to roam, to forage for food, seek a mate and procreate.

-People pass laws to control animals, from ocean mammals such as porpoise which we imprison in giant pools to our feathered friends caged to keep us company.
-We say we “protect” wildlife but only a fool would believe that destroying their habitat to build condos protects them.
+People pass laws to control animals, from ocean mammals such as porpoise which we imprison in giant pools, to our feathered friends caged to keep us company.
+The American bison (pictured) once roamed freely, now like the American eagle, they are “protected” but only a fool would believe that destroying their habitat in order to build condos protects them!

-Stop and think… What is the emotional-psychological effect of confining beasts like Bison and Elephants to “reservations” when instinct propels them to constantly move in order to find enough forage to feed themselves?
+America's bison were slaughtered almost to extinction, just for their hides and horns.
+It could have been worse and some animal lovers would agree, it was.
+Stop and think… What is the emotional-psychological effect of confining beasts like Bison and Elephants to “reservations” when instinct propels them to constantly move in order to find food?

 In a more everyday way, we love our dogs and keep them safe behind fences.
 But wait, as a carnivore, most dogs are built and motivated to travel 10 to 20 miles in a day!
 Wolves often cover 40 miles in a single day of hunting.
-And make no mistake, every domestic dog, no matter the breed, will go “hunting” if left unfenced.
+And make no mistake, domestic dogs will instinctively go “hunting” for food or a mate.
+Even your tiny Toy dog will happily hunt a breeding partner and be distracted only by the opportunity to catch a bug or two along the way.

-Animal cruelty laws are enforced only “after the fact” i.e. after an animal is found to be suffering.
-The undeniable fact is that Animal protection laws serve less as a deterrent than as a way to swell county coffers with fines.
+And Animal protection laws serve less as a deterrent than as a way to swell county coffers with fines!!!

 As America’s population explodes, we have to kill more animals to feed ourselves but grazing animals require space and suddenly we realize there’s not much of that left.
-That’s why humans are stacked in condos with just a tiny patch of grass.
+We humans are stacked in condos with just a tiny patch of grass.
+But what about the animals?

 Wild horses roam over 20 miles in a day.
 Today they are confined-to-pasture or worse yet, “stabled” in “box stalls” that allow no physical exercise, brain or normal emotional activity and just as critical to equine welfare, no herd (social) interaction.